awetagp/staruml-aweta-fsmst/README.md

 # 1. Introduction

-FSMST is an [StarUML](https://staruml.io/) extension that generates IEC 61131-3Structered Text of a StarUML StateMachine diagram.
+FSMST is an [StarUML](https://staruml.io/) extension that generates IEC 61131-3 Structered Text of a StarUML StateMachine diagram.
 The generated output is Finite-state machine in the form of a `Function Block`.

 The generated statemachine is intended to be used as is, please don't make changes to the generated code!
-This makes it possible to update your statemachine and reasy reploy the updated Function Block.
+This makes it possible to update your statemachine and easy redeploy the updated Function Block.

 # 2. Installation
 The extension is tested with StarUML version 6.1.1.